Skip to main content

 This allows users to:

-• Have a default customer context
+• Have a default customer/organization context

 • Switch between multiple customer accounts they have access to

-• Have different roles for different customers
+• Have different roles and permissions for different organizations (e.g., admin in one, regular user in another)

 API Routes